Travel Rule

 Here are some examples of sending from your HardBlock account to another custodial wallet:

-• Sending bitcoin from your HardBlock account to another custodial bitcoin exchange account
+- Sending bitcoin from your HardBlock account to another custodial bitcoin exchange account

-• Sending bitcoin from your HardBlock account to a custodial service that uses bitcoin, such as a staking or gambling platform
+- Sending bitcoin from your HardBlock account to a custodial service that uses bitcoin, such as a staking or gambling platform

-• Sending bitcoin directly to a merchant to buy a good or service using bitcoin, where that merchant hosts their bitcoin wallet in a custodial service rather than self-custody
+- Sending bitcoin directly to a merchant to buy a good or service using bitcoin, where that merchant hosts their bitcoin wallet in a custodial service rather than self-custody

 If you currently use your HardBlock account to conduct transactions similar to the above, then you will now need to send bitcoin to a self-custodial wallet first, before sending it on to such services.

 Lightning sends present a more technical challenge.
-Our initial implementation will support sending to limited wallets, which include our fellow Australian Bitcoin company, Wallet of Satoshi, as well as Phoenix wallet and Alby.
+Our initial implementation will support sending to limited wallets, which include our fellow Australian Bitcoin company, Wallet of Satoshi, as well as Phoenix wallet, and Alby.
 All of these wallets use non-custodial lightning implementations.

 If there is another non-custodial lightning wallet that you would like us to support, please email us (support@hardblock.com.au) and we will do our best to include it in future development.
+If you host your own lightning node for the purposes of self-custodial lightning and would like to make withdrawals there, please also get in touch.

 If you have any questions or concerns, please reach out to our support email anytime.